The Still Here Method: What Comes After Survival

 Read story

 No spam.
 No bullshit.
-Just a man trying to write his way through it—and maybe help someone else feel less alone.
+Just a man, telling the truth as best he can.
+Trying to make sense of it—and maybe help someone else feel a little less alone.

 At some point, survival becomes its own kind of burden.
 You didn’t die.
 You didn’t vanish.
 You didn’